 In response to issues which arise with the Library Building and/or its systems, the first call shall be made to the individual identified on the Emergency Contact card posted at the Circulation Desk.
-If he is not available, a call shall be made to the Town Administrator at 547-3469.
-If he too is not available or the issue has occurred outside of the Town Administrator's normal work hours, a call shall be made to his cell phone.
+If they are not available, a call shall be made to the Town Administrator at 547-3469.
+If they too are not available or the issue has occurred outside of the Town Administrator's normal work hours, a call shall be made to their cell phone.
 That number is posted at the Circulation Desk.